 While Chase is the first credit-card issuer to adopt RFID cards on a large scale, other companies are getting in on the action.
 MasterCard's PayPass and American Express' Express Pay have been implemented in select markets.
 What else does the future hold for contactless credit cards?
 The biggest impact could be seen in the form factor of credit cards.
 Much of the credit-card market is driven by personalized cards with images of the user's favorite sports team, national parks and other graphics that create additional appeal.
 Without the restriction of the magnetic strip, credit "cards" could come in any shape, from keychain fobs to miniature toys or sculptures to coins that fit easily into a pocket.
 An RFID chip could even be sewn into a jacket sleeve or implanted into your hand.
 Ultimately, consumer acceptance will determine how the technology is adopted.

-For more information on blink, RFID and related topics, check out the links on the next page.
+For more information on blink, RFID and related topics, check out the links below.

 - "Chase Offers Contactless Cards in a Blink."
 RFid Journal.http://www.rfidjournal.com/article/articleview/1615/1/1/

 - "Ga. first to use 'blink' credit cards."
 MSNBC.http://www.msnbc.msn.com/id/7976809/

 - "Credit card purchases in a blink."
 Bankrate.com.http://www.bankrate.com/nscre/news/cc/20050613a1.asp

 - "Chase To Roll Out Next Generation Payment Product This Summer."
 Chase press release.http://www.shareholder.com/JPMorganChase/press/ReleaseDetail.cfm?ReleaseID=164021